d12frosted/elpa-mirror/stable-melpa/diredc-readme.txt

   dired       -- ... (doh) ...
-  dired-x     -- for dired-guess-default, dired-omit-mode dired-aux   -- for dired-compress-files hl-line     -- for hl-line-mode term        -- for term-line-mode, term-send-input view        -- for view-mode
+  dired-x     -- for dired-guess-default, dired-omit-mode dired-aux   -- for dired-compress-files help-mode   -- for help button widget hl-line     -- for hl-line-mode subr        -- for string-match-p term        -- for term-line-mode, term-send-input view        -- for view-mode

 Suggested (not part of Emacs):

-  popup       -- for popup-menu*
+  popup       -- for popup-menu* key-assist  -- for key-assist

 ; Installation: